Infineon/linux-optiga-trust-m/scripts/matter_provisioning/README.md

 The Matter DAC is generated and issued based on the individual pre-loaded ECC private key of the OPTIGA™ Trust M. This can be used to speed up development based on test-credentials or to reset your evaluation samples.

+The OPTIGA™ Trust M Matter-ready Shield comes pre-provisioned with these Test-Credentials out of the box to make evaluation quick and easy.
+For all other OPTIGA™ Trust M products, run

+    ./matter_provisioning_master.sh -t

+to generate and write Matter Test Credentials (DAC, PAI and CD) to the respective OPTIGA™ Trust M object slots.
+The Test DAC uses the public key extracted from the Infineon pre-provisioned certificate stored in slot 0xE0E0.

 ## Usecase 2: Matter Production Credentials
 This usecase assumes the usage and provisioning of "real" Matter credentials which are claimed from the provided Cloud-Services for the individual OPTIGA™ Trust M chips in the form of a so-called "Bundle File".